 This means that when patients are educated about their health conditions, the therapies they receive, and the expected outcomes (prognosis), they can play a more significant role in their healthcare.

-A good understanding of their health problems helps patients make more informed decisions about their care, comply more consistently with their treatment regimens, and promptly identify potential complications or side effects.
+Understanding their health problems helps patients make more informed decisions about their care, comply more consistently with their treatment regimens, and promptly identify potential complications or side effects.
 This increased awareness and participation can lower the chances of a medical professional making a mistake.

 Such education also often encourages patients to adopt healthier lifestyles and better self-care practices, which can boost their overall health and lessen the likelihood of the condition worsening or other complications arising.